 We’ll send question papers and stationery on the basis of final entries – our despatch schedule shows what you will receive, and when.

 When sending scripts to us for marking, make sure you follow our six simple steps to ensure they reach us safely.

 You may also need information on special consideration or what to do if you suspect malpractice.

-We will issue results automatically on the published day (the same day as GCSEs).
+We will issue results automatically on the published day (the same day as GCSEs for the June series).
 See our results section for what’s available when.